ssd-tutorials/jquery-confirm-dialog/README.md

-# jquery-confirm-dialog
+# Confirmation dialog with jQuery
-Exercise files for the course
+Exercise files for the course **Confirmation dialog with jQuery**